tasitlabs/tasit-sdk/packages/tasit-act/README.md

 Getting data is like an HTTP(S) request, so it should be async.
 Because doing the JSON-RPC request to Infura and getting data back has network lag.

-Setting data could possibly be non-async if it's like publishing in pubsub.
-It could be sync too if we're picturing a pubsub approach where successful publication is instantly ACK'ed.
+Setting data could possibly be sync (non-async) if it's like publishing in pubsub with no ACK and it's instant.
+It could be async too if we're picturing a pubsub approach where successful publication is ACK'ed, but not instantly.
+Or if the ACK is instant, then we're back to sync.

 Then you subscribe for the data like it's pubsub as well.
 That would make subscribing to the "event" of 1 or 7 or 100 block confirmations for a set operation have a very similar API to the one for subscribing to events.